First Response Homeopathy Remedies To Use In A Disaster 2

 Dosage Guidelines

-How often a dose of the chosen remedy should be given will depend on the intensity of the person’s symptoms and how quickly they respond.
+How often to dose will depend on the intensity of the person’s symptoms and how quickly they respond to the remedy.
 Initial doses may be needed as often as every 5 minutes or at intervals of several hours.
 To find out more about dosing, read: How Often Should I Take a Dose of My Remedy.

 Other Articles